 Please enquire via email stevewozniak42 (AT) hotmail.com.
 It may be a waste of money buying another standard unit (even if you can find one) because it may fail after a short period.
 The same advice applies to the 1901 3-port range but no 'redesigns' are available.
 One option here may be to use a 2701 unit to replace a 1901 but again there are now problems because in recent years Sunvic have used a Korean motor instead of the ultra-reliable USA-made motor that was an industry standard for decades.
 So I can no longer recommend buying a new 2301 or 2701 unit.
 The same applies to some other makes of actuators!

 Also, as of mid 2021, Sunvic seemed to have gone out of business.
 For decades they were a UK based company producing fine products.
 Then the rot set in with horribly designed electronic actuators, poor quality control and more recently the switch to Korean motors in their long established designs.
-More recently they resurfaced and (in 2002/3) were seeking Distributors and Stockists.
+More recently they resurfaced and (in 2022/3) were seeking Distributors and Stockists.
+Some very old-stock actuators are often for sale on eBay for very high prices - and for products that are 40 and more years old!

 Repair prices are as follows: